mwhocodes/react-gh-pages/README.md

 # react-gh-pages
-## How to deploy an react app to GitHub Pages
+## How to deploy a react app to GitHub Pages

 1. **Create an project**
 ```bash